- Phone: (303) 628-7200

 - Wednesday: 7 PM

-Calvary Christian Academy provides a comprehensive curriculum that covers all traditional school subjects, including Bible, History, Language Arts, Math, Social Studies, Science, Fine Arts, Computer, Foreign Language, and Physical Education.
+Calvary Christian Academy provides a comprehensive curriculum that covers all traditional school subjects, including Bible, History, Language Arts, Math, Social Studies, Science, Fine Arts, Practical Arts, Library Science, Information Technology, and Physical Education.
 The Bible is taught as a separate class, and students are to learn at least one memory verse per week.
 Teachers are encouraged to incorporate the Scriptures and the Christian philosophy of teaching into all subjects on a daily basis.
 Our textbooks are from a Christian publisher, Bob Jones University Press, and as such, integrate Biblical principles in the texts.

 Since 1974, BJU Press has produced and distributed Christ-centered materials to teach students how to live and make godly decisions.
 BJU Press currently supplies thousands of schools with textbooks and other resources.
 There are five major distinctives of BJU Press.